How to Take a Tolerance Break from Weed: Complete T-Break Guide

 Start low.
 This is not a suggestion.
 It is a safety issue.
 Your CB1 receptors have recovered.
 They are sensitive again.
 The dose that barely registered before your break will now hit you significantly harder.
 If you were using half a gram per session before, start with a quarter or less.
 Take one hit and wait.
 Especially with edibles, where the delayed onset makes it easy to overshoot.
 People consistently underestimate how much their tolerance has actually changed, and an overwhelming experience on the first session back is the most common regret.

 Pay attention to the experience.
 One benefit of a t-break is that it gives you a reference point.
 You now know what cannabis feels like with a fresh receptor system.
 Use that information.
 Is the effect what you wanted?
 Is the dose right?
 Is the experience actually enjoyable, or were you on autopilot before the break?
 A t-break is a rare opportunity to make deliberate choices about your use instead of following the inertia of habit.
+The 10 lower-risk cannabis use guidelines can help you build a more intentional pattern going forward.

 Think about maintenance.
 If you go straight back to daily use at your pre-break level, your tolerance will rebuild to exactly where it was, on roughly the same timeline.
 Some people build regular t-breaks into their calendar (one week every two months, for example).
 Others use the post-break period to shift toward less frequent use, finding that every-other-day or weekend-only use keeps their tolerance from climbing back as quickly.
 There is no single right pattern, but doing nothing different guarantees the same result.